-I thought afterwards that we would never be able to speak again, that it would be so damn awkward.
-For the first few days it was, but we got past it.
+I thought afterward that we would never be able to speak again, that it would be so damn awkward.
+For the first few days, it was, but we got past it.

 I guess what I was trying to say is that you never unlearn to be emotional.
 You are born and stuck with that.
 From time to time you need someone to remind you that it will not always we shitting rainbows and skittles, that people are cruel and uncaring, that there will be times where you would like to “cut a hoe”.

 That feeling should not live in you long, otherwise, there will be no room for the good things, the amazing things, the things that matter or will matter at some point.

 The most important thing is to accept that you are walking wreckage.
 Embrace it.
 Never let it go.
 Someday, not so long from now, us, the functionally scarred, will rule the world.
 It will not be a flaw anymore to care for others more than they care for you.
 They will build shrines in our honor and honor or names.
 (I HOPE YOU PICKED UP ON THE SARCASM AND HYPERBOLY)

 There is no magical fix for the emotionally wounded, rather small steps and a lot of patience and working on yourself.
 And you need to learn it, every day, same as me.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.